prathimacode-hub/PyAlgo-Tree/README.md

 <h2>👍OpenSource Program</h2>

-This project is a part of these open source programs.
+This project was a part of this open source program.

 <tr>
  <td>